THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 Will There Be Disney Cruises to Hawaii in the Future?

 We predict that there will be more Disney cruises to Hawaii on the horizon.
 We were right to predict that there would be a return to Hawaii in 2020 and we are confident that there will be more sailings in the future.

-Disney cruise lines has ordered 3 more ships.
+Disney cruise lines have ordered 3 more ships.
 The first new Disney Cruise Ship will set sail in 2021.
 Two more will be launched in 2022 and 2023.
 The new Disney ships will be slightly larger than the Disney Fantasy and the Disney Dream.
-However it will have the same number of staterooms at 1250.
+However, it will have the same number of staterooms at 1250.

-With Disney cruise lines almost doubling it’s fleet by 2023 we think that there will be a lot more opportunity for cruises to Hawaii.
-Whilst be know that there won’t be any Disney cruise to Hawaii for 2018 or 2019, it seems to be that by 2021 we can look forward to a return to the islands.
+With Disney cruise lines almost doubling its fleet by 2023 we think that there will be a lot more opportunity for cruises to Hawaii.
+Whilst we know that there won’t be any Disney cruise to Hawaii for 2018 or 2019, it seems to be that by 2021 we can look forward to a return to the islands.

 Ever heard of the Passenger Vessel Services Act (PVSA)?
 Probably not, but it has a big impact on the cruise industry.
 The PVSA was signed into law by President Grover Cleveland in 1886 to protect US workers.
 It means that to sail passengers from one US port to another, without a port stop in a no US port, certain conditions have to be met.

 The ship has to be owned by a US company, built in the US and exclusively staffed by a US crew.
 If it isn’t and it breaks the rules it has a $300 fine per passenger.

 The only condition which Disney and most cruise companies meet is that they are US companies.
 However, cruise ships aren’t built in the US.
 The cruise ship industry usually relies on a large number of non-US crew.